clover0/issue-agent/website/docs/getting-started/use-cases.md

 ### Let's take a closer look

-Additions or modifications of wording accompanying feature additions or changes.
+Additions or modifications of wording following feature additions or changes.

 **GitHub Issue #1**